Wilson's disease: Medication

 Medical treatments are available for Wilson's disease.
 Some increase the removal of copper from the body, while others prevent the absorption of copper from the diet.

 Generally, penicillamine is the first treatment used.
-This binds copper (chelation) and leads to excretion of copper in the urine.
+This binds to copper (by chelation) and leads to excretion of copper in the urine.
 Hence, monitoring of the amount of copper in the urine can be done to ensure a sufficiently high dose is taken.
-Penicillamine is not without problems: about 20% experience a side effect or complication of penicillamine treatment, such as drug-induced lupus (causing joint pains and a skin rash) or myasthenia (a nerve condition leading to muscle weakness).
+Penicillamine is not without problems; about 20% experience a side effect or complication of penicillamine treatment, such as drug-induced lupus (causing joint pains and a skin rash) or myasthenia (a nerve condition leading to muscle weakness).
 In those who presented with neurological symptoms, almost half experience a paradoxical worsening in their symptoms.
 While this phenomenon is observed in other treatments for Wilson's, it is usually taken as an indication for discontinuing penicillamine and commencing second-line treatment.
 Those intolerant to penicillamine may instead be commenced on trientine hydrochloride, which also has chelating properties.
 Some recommend trientine as first-line treatment, but experience with penicillamine is more extensive.
-A further agent, under clinical investigation by Wilson Therapeutics, with known activity in Wilson's disease is tetrathiomolybdate.
-This is regarded as experimental, though some studies have shown a beneficial effect.
+A further agent with known activity in Wilson's disease, under clinical investigation by Wilson Therapeutics, is tetrathiomolybdate.
+It is regarded as experimental, though some studies have shown a beneficial effect.

 Once all results have returned to normal, zinc (usually in the form of a zinc acetate prescription called Galzin) may be used instead of chelators to maintain stable copper levels in the body.
-Zinc stimulates metallothionein, a protein in gut cells that binds copper and prevents their absorption and transport to the liver.
+Zinc stimulates metallothionein, a protein in gut cells that binds copper and prevents its absorption and transport to the liver.
 Zinc therapy is continued unless symptoms recur or if the urinary excretion of copper increases.

-In rare cases where none of the oral treatments are effective, especially in severe neurological disease, dimercaprol (British anti-Lewisite) is occasionally necessary.
+In rare cases where none of the oral treatments is effective, especially with severe neurological disease, dimercaprol (British anti-Lewisite) is occasionally necessary.
 This treatment is injected intramuscularly (into a muscle) every few weeks and has unpleasant side effects such as pain.

 People who are asymptomatic (for instance, those diagnosed through family screening or only as a result of abnormal test results) are generally treated, as the copper accumulation may cause long-term damage in the future.
-It is unclear whether these people are best treated with penicillamine or zinc acetate.
+Whether these people are best treated with penicillamine or zinc acetate is unclear.

 Physical and occupational therapies

-Physiotherapy and occupational therapy are beneficial for patients with the neurologic form of the disease.
-The copper chelating treatment may take up to six months to start working, and these therapies can assist in coping with ataxia, dystonia, and tremors, as well as preventing the development of contractures that can result from dystonia.
+Physiotherapy and occupational therapy are beneficial for patients with the neurological form of the disease.
+The copper-chelating treatment may take up to six months to start working, and these therapies can assist in coping with ataxia, dystonia, and tremors, as well as preventing the development of contractures that can result from dystonia.

 Transplantation

-Liver transplantation is an effective cure for Wilson's disease but is used only in particular scenarios because of the risks and complications associated with the procedure.
+Liver transplantation is an effective cure for Wilson's disease, but is used only in particular scenarios because of the risks and complications associated with the procedure.
 It is used mainly in people with fulminant liver failure who fail to respond to medical treatment or in those with advanced chronic liver disease.
 Liver transplantation is avoided in severe neuropsychiatric illnesses, in which its benefit has not been demonstrated.